Definition

 A software-defined data center is a way to dynamically configure and provision applications, infrastructure and IT resources.
 The design allows the data center to be managed as a unified system or aggregate set of domains.
 A key factor is the separation of control planes and data planes.

 This allows for a high degree of flexibility within a traditional data center.
-Resources are pooled and provisioned in the manner of a private cloud or hybrid cloud.
+Resources are pooled and provisioned in the manner of a public cloud or hybrid cloud.
 Workloads operate independently of the physical IT infrastructure.

 SDDC market share

 The software-defined data center evolved from x86 server virtualization, which VMware introduced around 2006.
 Processing power and memory are decoupled from hardware and presented as shared resources.
-Instead of running on Bare metal, each application is contained in a virtual machine, which hosts a full guest copy of the OS.
+Instead of running on bare metal, each application is contained in a virtual machine, which hosts a full guest copy of the OS.

 VMware vCloud Suite is an integrated tool for building and managing a vSphere private cloud designed on SDDC architecture.

 There are two approaches to fully virtualizing a data center.
 The first is transitional, in which existing hardware and equipment runs in parallel with newer SDDC gear.
-The second approach involves integrating existing and new equipment within a unified data center Fabric.
+The second approach involves integrating existing and new equipment within a unified data center fabric.

 Future of SDDC